-- ECG daily for 3 days and before discharge.
+- Serial ECGs on 3 occasions 6 hours apart and before discharge.
 Repeat ECG when pain resolved or if pain recurs.
-Check right sided leads for ST elevation, i.e., look actively for right ventricular infarction. - Cardiac Enzymes: A Troponin (see page 42) and creatine kinase (CK) should be done on admission and at 8 to 12 hours. - If suspicion of aortic dissection, arrange an urgent CT scan and inform the Cardio-Thoracic team see Thoracic Aortic Dissection on page 54. - CXR can usually wait until normal working hours or prior to discharge.
-Indications for urgent X-ray include moderate or severe cardiac failure. - CBC + diff. - Na, K, creatinine, glucose. - Total fasting cholesterol, HDL cholesterol and triglycerides on admission and repeat at 3 months. - Patients with suspected myocardial infarction require rhythm monitoring (CCU or telemetry).
+Consider performing right sided leads for ST elevation, i.e., look actively for right ventricular infarction.
+May be useful in inferior infarction with heart block. - Cardiac Injury Markers: A Troponin (see page 35) and creatine kinase (CK) should be done on admission and at 8 to 12 hours. - If suspicion of aortic dissection, arrange an urgent CT scan and inform the Cardio-Thoracic team see Thoracic Aortic Dissection on page 47. - CXR can usually wait until normal working hours or prior to discharge.
+Indications for urgent X-ray include moderate or severe cardiac failure. - CBC + diff. - Na, K, creatinine, glucose. - > Total fasting cholesterol, HDL cholesterol and triglycerides on admission and repeat at 3 months. - > Patients with suspected myocardial infarction require rhythm monitoring (CCU or telemetry).